 That’s why letting go of ill thoughts is a good way to calm a raging mind before practicing mindfulness meditation.
 One of the best ways I’ve known is to learn and practice loving kindness meditation.

-Loving kindness is a form of meditation that cultivates and radiates self-love and compassion.
+Loving-kindness is a form of meditation that cultivates and radiates self-love and compassion.
 Like mindfulness meditation, it can be practiced in a secular context and is particularly effective as an anger management tool.
-The steps are simple and I’ve included in my meditation guide.
-Click here to get access.

 Just because the mind is abstract it doesn’t mean that it can be reconditioned in hours or days.
 Even if it could, changing neuron pathway in your brain doesn’t happen instantly either.
 That’s what mindfulness meditation actually does when you’re practicing it consistently for a period of time.